×

 View More Answers

 "France is generally considered to have a higher cost of living compared to the rest of Europe.
 Large cities - such as Paris, Nice, and Lyon - tend to have higher prices for accommodation, transportation, and dining compared to other parts of the country.
 The rent for a nice 1-bedroom apartment in France ranges from about 800 to 1,600 US Dollars (USD) per month, while a nice 2-bedroom apartment goes for 1,000 to 2,400 USD per month.
-On average, a dinner at a moderately priced restaurant can cost between 20 to 30 USD per person," commented one expat living in France.
+On average, a dinner at a moderately priced restaurant can cost between 20 to 30 USD per person," said an expat in France.

 "Affordable.
-It's a small town, which means housing and food costs are low, but there's lots of cultural value to be had, which makes the living experience even more valuable," remarked one expat living in Epinal.
+It's a small town, which means housing and food costs are low, but there's lots of cultural value to be had, which makes the living experience even more valuable," remarked one expat in Epinal.

 What type of recreational facilities are in France?